Las Vegas shooting: Remembering the fallen

 Thomas Day Jr.

-Thomas Day Jr., 54, of the Las Vegas area, was at the festival with his four children.
-He reportedly worked as a home builder.
+Thomas Day Jr., 54, was at the festival with his four daughters and his father, according to the Las Vegas Review-Journal.

+Bruce Abbey, vice president of Portrait Construction, said Day was a construction estimator who lived in Corona.
+Abbey told the Review-Journal that Day was a “great father” and a fan of the Pittsburgh Steelers and Los Angeles Angels.

+“He would always stand up for you.
+He’ll be missed,” Abbey said.

 Neysa Tonks